The Settings page lets you configure the instance-wide settings for Looker.

 https://looker.com.
 Attempts to process data actions at other URLs will not be allowed.

 If this field is left blank, there are no URL restrictions for data actions.
 However, if you have included a user attribute in a data action, this field is required.
 In that case, you must provide valid URLs to process data actions.

-If you host your own Looker instance, email addresses added to this box will receive notifications of new Looker releases.
+Email addresses added to this box will receive notifications of security updates, major bug fixes, and new Looker releases.

 Outgoing Webhook Token